pieteradejong/origin-backend-take-home-assignment/README.md

 * API endpoints
   * `GET /api/`; returns "about" message
   * `POST /api/risk_profile`; for example payload, see original readme
+    * ! requirement is `"vehicle": {"year": 2018}` but implementation is `"vehicle": [{"year": 2018}]` due to conventient and relevant Pydantic validation rules, allowing the person to potentially have several vehicles.
 * Profiler: two possible approaches:
   * 1) stateful profile, implement using "build" pattern.
 Useful in conjunction with persistence.
   * 2) provider of functionaltiy, not stateful for individual profiles.
 A related collection of static methods, with some class variables.